 09 of 10

-Phosphates are present in every aquarium, even though many aquarium owners are not aware of it.
+Phosphate is present in every aquarium, even though many aquarium owners are not aware of it.
+Phosphate can be found in some cities' tap water, and is also in the food given to fish and can accumulate in the aquarium water.
 If the aquarium is not properly maintained, the phosphate levels will rise and contribute to algae growth.
 The results are not only unsightly but can become harmful to your fish.
-Learn what causes phosphates to build up in your aquarium, and how to control the phosphate level before it can reach harmful levels.

 10 of 10